Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 How is diplopia diagnosed?

 Your healthcare provider will examine your eyes to check their position, vision, and movement.
-He will ask questions about the images you see.
+He or she will ask questions about the images you see.

 How is diplopia treated?